Garcila/todo_svelte/wishes.md

 ✅ Update by clicking on the todo itself
 ✅ Code split
 ✅ Split todo list as did with the input
+✅ Mark as completed but leave in place - line through